 - track the progress of your case to ensure it continues to move along through the process

-Manager: The Office of African Nova Scotian Affairs is hiring a manager to oversee all aspects of the Land Titles program.
-We expect to have this person hired in the upcoming weeks.
+Manager: The Office of African Nova Scotian Affairs has hired a Manager to oversee all aspects of the Land Titles program.

 Survey Work: The Department of Lands and Forestry has hired a survey team, including a surveyor and two survey technicians.
 Survey work has started and is ongoing.
 There is no cost to applicants for survey work completed by this team.
 If survey work is required, you or your lawyer will be notified before a surveyor team arrives on site.
 Survey work will be done as required for applications under the lands title initiative and is not for general requests.